 - It is illegal to purposely obstruct a motorcyclist in a manner that could harm a rider;

 - Opening a car door to block a lane-splitting motorcyclist is illegal;

 - Drivers in the far left lane should crowd toward the left to give lane-splitting motorcyclists plenty of room for passing;

 - Check all mirrors and blind spots before changing lanes.

-If you or one of your loved ones have been injured in a motorcycle accident due to another person’s negligence, you should consult a skilled Bay Area motorcycle accident attorney to evaluate the extent of your legal rights and options.
+If you or one of your loved ones have been injured in a motorcycle accident due to another person’s negligence, you should consult a skilled San Jose motorcycle accident attorney to evaluate the extent of your legal rights and options.
 At the Mitchell & Danoff Law Firm, our legal team, led by Attorney Tab Mitchell, offers free and completely confidential case evaluations.
 We are committed to making sure your right to recover compensation for injuries caused by another party’s negligence.

 Call us at (888) 483-8614 to schedule a free initial consultation with Attorney Mitchell about your case.